Click on slideshow photos for description

 Status and Condition:

 The condition of this monument is very good.
 There is no overt or distinguishable graffiti anywhere on the monument, while the monument itself is in very presentable condition.
 I could not find any serious degradation or deterioration of the concrete or of the facade.
 However, while it appears presentable in its current condition, in the years since the fall of Yugoslavia, it has been repeatedly vandalized with paint and graffiti, even as far as having nationalist and fascist symbols sprayed onto them.
-Despite this defacement, the municipality works hard to clean and protect it.
+Despite such defacement, the municipality works hard to clean and protect this memorial work of this sort of vandalism.

-Photo 7: A 2010 ceremony at the Freedom Hill Monument in Ilirska Bistrica
+Photo 8: A 2010 ceremony at the Freedom Hill Monument in Ilirska Bistrica [source]

 The landscape of the park and the area surrounding the monument is kept up very well, with it being clear and evident that the grass is regularly mowed and grounds maintained.
 However, I could find no obvious informational or interpretative signs around the monument alerting visitors to the site's cultural or historic significance.
 Meanwhile, there were no promotional or directional signs around the greater area leading visitors or tourists to the monument nor were there any sort of multi-lingual educational or interpretive signs alerting visitors to the site's historical or cultural significance.
-Yet, despite this signage absence, I found ample evidence that regular annual commemorative events are being held at the Freedom Hill memorial site (Photo 7), in addition to other cultural and social events.
+Yet, despite this signage absence, I found ample evidence that regular annual commemorative events are being held at the Freedom Hill memorial site (Photo 8), in addition to other cultural and social events.
+In addition, the official touristic website for Ilirska Bistrica lists the monument as a local attraction.
 Overall, I saw no significant indications that the monument is in any state of neglect, deterioration or dereliction.
 However, while I found the park playing host to many visitors upon my most recent visit to the site, it was not readily apparent that any of these visitors had come explicitly to see the monument itself -- the memorial resides within an attractive city park, so many locals are strolling around and patronizing the grounds.

 Additional Sites in the Ilirska Bistrica Area: